 What are the lean start-up main principles?

-Getting a business to start from ground level is quite tricky without any tools or resources.
-There have been many instances when a business or firm crashed even before it hit the market.
+Getting a business to start from ground level is tricky without any tools or resources.
+There have been many instances when a business or firm crashed before it hit the market.
 At these times comes Lean start-up, which is a methodology for the development of businesses and products.
-This methodology helps to decrease the timeframe for development of products.
-The main speculation of a lean startup is that startup companies can reduce market risks by investing their time to meet the needs of customers.
+This methodology helps to decrease the timeframe for the development of products.
+The main speculation of a lean startup is that startup companies can reduce market risks by investing their time to meet customers’ needs.
 This would lead to requiring less funding for the initial product launch.

 What made Lean Startup popular?

-Before understanding the popularity of Lean Startup, it is necessary to understand the roots of the lean startup which will enable everyone to understand the reasons for popularity.
-The production process of vehicles developed by Taiichi Ohno who is known as the father of Toyota’s Production System (this became the Lean Manufacturing in the United States) and the principles established by Henry Ford were the sources of inspiration for the development of Lean Startup.
+Before understanding the popularity of Lean Startups, it is necessary to understand the roots of lean startup, which will enable everyone to understand the reasons for its popularity.
+The production process of vehicles developed by Taiichi Ohno, known as the father of Toyota’s Production System (this became Lean Manufacturing in the United States), and the principles established by Henry Ford were the sources of inspiration for the development of Lean Startup.

-Ries borrowed and repurposed the methodology of software development and made it work better as Lean Startup.
-The popularity rose when Ries and his team started an annual technology conference called Startup Lessons Learned, which later came to be popular by the name ‘Lean Startup Conference.’There are lean startup meetings in almost 100 cities and 17 countries which has over 20,000 regular participants as well as online discussion forums.
-The best, as well as unique part of this conference, is the introductions of The Lean Startup Machine which make the participants start a new company in three days.
+Ries borrowed and repurposed the software development methodology, making it work better as a Lean Startup.
+The popularity rose when Ries and his team started an annual technology conference called Startup Lessons Learned, which later became popular called the ‘Lean Startup Conference.’There are lean startup meetings in almost 100 cities and 17 countries, with over 20,000 regular participants and online discussion forums.
+The best part of this conference, as well as a unique part, is the introduction of The Lean Startup Machine, which allows the participants to start a new company in three days.
 It is reported that over 600 start-ups have begun through the Lean Startup Machine.

-Companies such as Dropbox, Zappos as well as Intuit have employed the lean startup methodology.
-Even the United States of America government started to use some of the lean startup ideas.
-Other than the influence of lean startup in various departments of the United States government, the introduction of the Presidential Innovation Fellows program, which gather top innovators and government officials to work on high-level projects together.
+Companies such as Dropbox, Zappos, and Intuit have employed the lean startup methodology.
+Even the United States of America’s government started using some lean startup ideas.
+Other than the influence of lean startups in various departments of the United States government, the introduction of the Presidential Innovation Fellows program gathers top innovators and government officials to work on high-level projects together.

 Methods of Lean Startup

 Various methodologies have been explained through Lean Startup.
-Let us discover some of the most popular methodologies.
+Let us discover some of the most popular methods.

 Build-Measure-Learn.

-This methodology is used for new products as well as the ones which are already on the market.
-This is one of the popular scientific methods derived from lean startup.
-By creating a hypothesis, products can be tested and then the results can be analyzed and improved upon if needed.
-The Build-Measure-Learn cycle is a quick method as it has an emphasis on speed.
+This methodology is used for new products as well as those already on the market.
+It is one of the popular scientific methods derived from lean startups.
+By creating a hypothesis, products can be tested, and then the results can be analyzed and improved upon if needed.
+The Build-Measure-Learn cycle is a quick method as it emphasizes speed.
 The company’s success is set by its ability to create a minimum viable product and measure its success in the market.

 The Minimal Viable Product (MVP)

-While the product development through traditional methods takes up time as well as resources, Minimal Viable Product is easily iterated through a single Build-Measure-Learn cycle.
+While traditional product development takes time and resources, Minimal Viable Product is quickly iterated through a single Build-Measure-Learn cycle.
 A strategy towards making and selling is MVP.

-The objective of the Minimal Viable Product is to test the business hypotheses as well as help the entrepreneurs to process the developments.
-The term was created and explained by Frank Robinson in 2001, but it was popularized by Steve Blank and Eric Ries.
-The results obtained from the minimum viable product test shows whether the product should be built or not.
+The objective of the Minimal Viable Product is to test the business hypotheses and help the entrepreneurs process the developments.
+Frank Robinson created and explained the term in 2001, but Steve Blank and Eric Ries popularized it.
+The results obtained from the minimum viable product test show whether or not the product should be built.

 The Pivot

-It is seen that the reason why some firms become successful while others fail is that successful companies can discover, tools to modify and the foresight to observe.
-The most laborious feature of the lean startup is decision making leading to pivot.
-This is mainly because entrepreneurs and inventors are emotionally tied to their products with energy and money spent on them.
-A pivot determines how much successful the project is and can be said as a “structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”
+It is seen that some firms become successful while others fail because successful companies can discover tools to modify and the foresight to observe.
+The most laborious feature of a lean startup is decision-making, which leads to pivot.
+This is mainly because entrepreneurs and inventors are emotionally tied to their products with the energy and money spent on them.
+A pivot determines how successful the project is and can be said to be a “structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”
 The principal kinds of Pivots are:

 Zoom-in pivot where a single feature increases exponentially and becomes the entire product.

-Zoom-out pivot is the opposite of Zoom-in pivot
+Zoom-out pivot is the opposite of a Zoom-in pivot

-Customer segment pivot is where the product is right, but the customer has to be changed.
+The customer segment pivot is where the product is correct, but the customer has to be changed.

 Channel pivot where the internet has created many channel options for startups to develop and promote.